-Besides moving back in with your parents (if that’s even an option) and living off PB&J sandwiches while and putting every penny you can toward your debt, what are your options?
+Besides moving back in with your parents (if that’s even an option), living off PB&J sandwiches and putting every penny you can toward your debt, what are your options?

 Fortunately, there are a variety of student loan repayment programs that may help you whittle down — or even wipe out — debt.
 They include: